 Filing a police report is critical in hit-and-runs accidents

-Filing a police report is critical to defining any case, but it is especially important in hit-and-run cases.
-Sadly, if you are the victim of a hit-and-run, and you don’t file an official police report, your chances of recovery become extremely slim.
+Filing a police report is critical to defining any case, but it is imperative in hit-and-run cases.
+Sadly, if you are the victim of a hit-and-run and don’t file an official police report, your chances of recovery become extremely slim.

-It is important that you don’t rely on a witness’ word, when identifying a license plate number.
-You are smart to talk to witnesses, and their accounts may help you, but filing a police report is your best option at finding the hit-and-run culprit.
+It is crucial that you don’t rely on a witness’ word when identifying a license plate number.
+You are wise to talk to witnesses, and their accounts may help you, but filing a police report is your best option at finding the hit-and-run culprit.

-If a witness writes down an incorrect license plate number of a fleeing vehicle, and there is no police report, the owner of the vehicle who the wrong license plate belongs to will easily be able to prove that they were not at the scene of the accident.
-As a result, your case will have no grounds for recovery and you will not receive fair and just compensation for your damages.
+If a witness writes down an incorrect license plate number of a fleeing vehicle, and there is no police report, the car owner to whom the wrong license plate belongs will quickly prove that they were not at the scene of the accident.
+As a result, your case will have no grounds for recovery, and you will not receive fair and just compensation for your damages.